-Death and Salvation
+Death and Salvation on the

-ounded sea creatures abound on the seashore of the Salton Sea.
+ounded sea creatures abound on the seashore of the Salton Sea, this massive lake in California's border region with Mexico.
 The head of a seagull, still bleeding.
 But what happened to the rest of it?
-A very large spinal bone -a cow?
+A very large spinal bone---a cow?
 But why here?
 A television set, sitting in the shallow Salton Sea.
 And beyond, a half submerged construction crane.
 In this drawn-out milky dusk, the brown-green water laps the shore in the consistency of eggnog.

 The shore itself is made of the bones of fish.
 The crunch and the stink, that's from when all the fish die.
 The birds die too, in unusual ways.
 The Salton Sea is one big environmental catastrophe.
 And I'm on my way to the source.
 No rush though.
 I'm on vacation.

-But the 1905 accident that refilled this then-dried-out lake has become a savior for the migrating birds of the west coast.
-A last-minute salvation for one of the world's great migratory routes.
+But the 1905 accident that refilled this then-dried-out lake has become a savior for the migrating birds of the west coast---a last-minute salvation for one of the world's great migratory routes.
 The Salton Sea has hosted 380 different bird species.
-That's half the total North American count.
+That's nearly half the nesting species of the United States.

 The problem with the Salton Sea is that it kills what it saves.